Skip to main content

 Q What is a statement of capital and why does SH06 need one?

 A statement of capital is a snapshot of the company's issued share capital at a given point in time.
-It shows the total number of shares, their nominal value, the classes involved, and any unpaid amounts.
-SH06 includes one because cancelling shares changes the capital structure, and the public register needs to reflect the new position immediately after the cancellation rather than the old one.
+Section 708 requires the SH06 notice to be accompanied by a statement of capital showing the total number of shares and their aggregate nominal value immediately following the cancellation, together with the prescribed particulars of the rights attached to each class of share.
+It is needed because cancelling shares changes the capital structure, and the public register must reflect the new position, not the old one.

 Q Can I cancel shares across several dates on one form?